UnvsCom/dependancies-library/README.md

 # Dependancies Library / Archive.

-This is a collection of past dependencies, to be used as educational source materials.
+This is a collection of past dependencies, to be used as educational source material.

 The purpose of this collection is to make it easier to source a number of quite commonly used past dependancies, rather than endless searching online.